Many Acer laptop users are having issues with their touchpad. Their touchpad isn’t responding properly or has become totally unresponsive.

 You don’t have to try them all; just work your way down the list until you find the one that works for you.

-(Note that since your touchpad is down, you will need to use another pointing device, such as a mouse, to perform the methods below.)
+(Note that you will need to use another pointing device, such as a mouse, to try the fixes below.)

-On most Acer laptops, to enable touchpad you should press the Fn key and F6 or F7 (the function key with a touchpad icon on it) on your keyboard at the same time.
+On your laptop keyboard, press the Fn key and the F6 or F7 key (the function key with a touchpad icon on it) at the same time.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can download and install your drivers by using either Free or Pro version of Driver Easy.
 But with the Pro version it takes only 2 clicks (and you get full support and a 30-day money back guarantee):

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click on the Update button next to the touchpad to download the latest and correct driver for this device.
 You can also click the Update All button to automatically update all outdated or missing drivers on your computer (this requires the Pro version — you will be prompted to upgrade when you click Update All).

 You can also use Driver Easy to uninstall drivers (also Pro version required).
 This is useful especially when you are trying to reinstall a problematic driver.